StefanWout/The-Board-Game-Chronicle/README.md

 1. Prepare Your Project

   Before deploying, ensure your project is ready:

   Make sure your code is up to date and committed in Git.
   Ensure you have a Procfile in your project root, which might look like this: c
   web: gunicorn your_project_name.wsgi --log-file -

 2. Create a Heroku Account

   Go to Heroku and sign up for an account (if you don't already have one).
   Once signed in, click on the "New" button in the upper right corner and select "Create new app".

 3. Set Up Your Heroku App

   App Name: Choose a unique name for your app.
   Region: Select the region closest to your location.

   Click "Create app".
 4. Connect Your GitHub Repository

   In your app's Dashboard on Heroku, go to the "Deploy" tab.
   Under "Deployment method", select "GitHub".
   Connect to GitHub: Search for your repository and connect it.
   Automatic Deploys (Optional): Enable automatic deploys from the main branch if you want Heroku to deploy automatically whenever you push changes     to GitHub.

 5. Deploy Your Application

   Scroll down to the "Manual deploy" section.
   Select the branch you want to deploy (usually main).
   Click "Deploy Branch".

   Heroku will now build and deploy your app.

 6. Set Environment Variables

   Go to the "Settings" tab.
 Click on "Reveal Config Vars".
   Add the following environment variables:
   SECRET_KEY = your-secret-key
   DEBUG = False
   ALLOWED_HOSTS = your-app-name.herokuapp.com

   Heroku automatically configures DATABASE_URL when you add the PostgreSQL add-on (done in the next step).

 7. Add a Database (Heroku Postgres)

   Still in the "Settings" tab, scroll down to the "Add-ons" section.
   Search for "Heroku Postgres" and select the free plan.

   This automatically sets up the DATABASE_URL for your app.

 8. Run Migrations

   To apply the migrations on Heroku:

   Go to the "More" dropdown in the upper right corner of the Dashboard.
   Select "Run Console".
   In the console, run:

-bash

   python manage.py migrate

 9. Open Your Application

   Once the deployment process is complete, click the "Open app" button on your Heroku Dashboard to view your live site.

 # Bugs